 Can certain dietary choices reduce my risk of cancer?

-Studies have shown that following the Mediterranean diet has many health benefits, including protection against cancer.
-It encourages you to eat foods such as fish, fruits and vegetables, beans and whole grains.
+- The Mediterranean diet may protect against cancer.
+This diet focuses on foods such as fish, fruits and vegetables, beans, and whole grains.

 What specific things can I do to improve my diet?